Jared Goff to miss Rams’ season finale after thumb surgery

 John Wolford will take his first NFL snaps as Goff’s replacement when the Rams (9-6) host the Cardinals on Sunday.
 Los Angeles will clinch a playoff spot with a victory, or if the Chicago Bears lose to Green Bay.

+“John has done a great job preparing himself all year,” McVay said.
+“You watch him work, and the way he’s prepared, I know there’s confidence in him with his teammates.
+He’s put himself in a good position where he could come in and lead the offense.”

 The Rams also will be without leading rusher Darrell Henderson, who is headed to injured reserve with a high ankle sprain.
-Rookie running back Cam Akers may be able to return from his own high ankle sprain after missing just one game.
+Rookie running back Cam Akers may be able to return from his own high ankle sprain after missing just one game, McVay said.

 Rookie Bryce Perkins will be in uniform as a backup quarterback Sunday, and Los Angeles also plans to re-sign veteran Blake Bortles, who spent last season as Goff’s backup before moving this season to Denver, where he was on the practice squad.